Lash-L/home-assistant-datasets/docs/eval.md

 ### Scape

-You can scrape the model by running the `collect` command which will invoke the onversation agent, using pytest.
+You can scrape the model by running the `collect` command which will invoke the conversation agent, using pytest.
 This loads the input `$DATASET`, scrapes the model `$MODEL`, and the output to `$OUTPUT_DIR`.

 Common datasets to evaluate against are `assist`, `assist-mini`, and `intents`.